 Tips for packing your Travel Medical Kit

-- It is also important to note in many countries in Asia (Uzbekistan, Kyrgyzstan, Thailand, Japan and many more) codeine is banned and highly illegal.
+- Medication Regulations: Note in many countries in Asia (Uzbekistan, Kyrgyzstan, Thailand, Japan and many more) that Codeine is banned and highly illegal.
+Check the contents of medication you are carrying.

-- It’s important to know the contents of any medications you are carrying, regardless of whether they are prescription or not.
+- Know The Contents: It’s important to know the contents of any medications you are carrying, regardless of whether they are prescription or not.
 Check restrictions of each country before travelling.

-- Prior to departing, I visited our GP in New Zealand to discuss the contents for our medical kit and to get prescriptions for antibiotics and topical creams that we carried.
+- Ask Your GP: Prior to departing, I visited our GP in New Zealand to discuss the contents for our medical kit and to get prescriptions for antibiotics and topical creams that we carried.

-*Update: I wouldn’t change anything we took in our travel medical kit.
-However, I do feel extremely fortunate we didn’t need use of the antibiotics.
-We did use the liquid paracetamol on multiple occasions for the kids, as well as topical antiseptic creams.
+*UPDATE: I wouldn’t change anything we took in our travel medical kit.
+However, I do feel extremely fortunate we didn’t need use of the Antibiotics for the kids.
+We did use the liquid paracetamol on multiple occasions, as well as topical Antiseptic creams – and the ORS.

 Read more about packing for travel